rug-compling/dact/cookbook/index.md

 Note that this query will only return single-word subjects, as in:

-   Ajax speelde een verloren wedstrijd
+>   Ajax speelde een verloren wedstrijd

 We will not get examples such as

-   Het Feyenood van van Hanegem boezemde elke tegenstander angst in
+>   Het Feyenoord van van Hanegem boezemde elke tegenstander angst in

 or

-   FC Utrecht speelt zijn thuiswedstrijden in de Galgenwaard
+>   FC Utrecht speelt zijn thuiswedstrijden in de Galgenwaard

 or the combination, as in

-   Het FC Utrecht van Jan Wouters verloor drie wedstrijden op rij
+>   Het FC Utrecht van Jan Wouters verloor drie wedstrijden op rij

 If you also want to find these cases, then the query becomes a bit more complicated.
 At this point, you may want to consider using macros.